rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 Feature test: determine what features are available to use in your code (such as `Number.isNaN` or `() => {}`).

-For polyfills, it's easy to do `if (!Number.isNaN) {}`.Because syntax errors will choke, it's harder.
+For polyfills, it's easy to do `if (!Number.isNaN) {}`.
+Because syntax errors will choke, it's harder.

 With arrow functions, a feature test is: